Formation & History — Set 13

 Correct Answer: C. Multiple reform movements including Hindu and Islamic

+The correct answer is Multiple reform movements including Hindu and Islamic.
 Multiple social reform movements in 19th century eastern India, including Hindu revivalism (Brahmo Samaj, Arya Samaj) and Islamic reformation, influenced tribal societies in Jharkhand through intellectual and social awakening.
+This topic is frequently tested in competitive examinations such as RRB NTPC, SSC, and UPSC.

 The 'Baigas' of Jharkhand traditionally practiced which occupation?